 To confirm if short-term rentals are allowed in your local area or if regulations exist, inquire directly with your local municipality, city, town, village, home owners association, condo association, or others, for information relating to whether or not your short term rental property is in compliance with any existing rules, laws, or regulations governing short term rentals.

 If someone is renting short term in an area where it is not permitted, we can only ensure that they collect and remit the tax.
 Whether or not they should be renting is outside of our authority and responsibility.

 - Write leases

-- Grant access and license to use your property
+- Grand access and license to use your property

 - Collect and remit the tax or engage a tax collecting agent to remit the tax on your behalf

 If you engage a dealer to handle the short-term rental of your property, the dealer is required to register and must collect and remit the tourist development tax on your behalf.

 Complete the dealer application if you lease or grant a license to use/occupy/enter upon any living quarters, sleeping or housekeeping accommodations in hotels, apartment houses, rooming houses, tourist or trailer camps, real property, etc. In accordance with F.S.212.02(10)(i), the term license refers to the use of real property, means the granting of a privilege to use or occupy a building or a parcel of real property for any purpose.